simone-nn/uxn4-on-gpu/README.md

 # Uxn VM on GPU

-This project is an implementation of the [Uxn](https://wiki.xxiivv.com/site/uxn.html] virtual) machine that runs almost completely on the GPU!
+This project is an implementation of the [Uxn](https://wiki.xxiivv.com/site/uxn.html) virtual machine that runs almost completely on the GPU!

 More precisely, the main Uxn runtime runs on a compute shader which communicates directly with